r-wenger/MultiSenGE-Tools/README.md

 * to_date (Public Static) : Convert a list of string dates in a format (date_format).
 Possibility to extract a date from a filename (S1 or S2 patches filename)

-* generate_list_patches (Public Static) : Create a list of patches objects from json files available in Sentinel-GE (labels folder).
+* generate_list_patches (Public Static) : Create a list of patches objects from json files available in MultiSenGE (labels folder).

 #### Examples :